You woke up this morning with a big smile on your face.

 You might not be here yet, but this is a glimpse of financial freedom.

-And while the vast majority of people view financial freedom with scepticism, the truth is that it’s within reach.
-At the heart of financial freedom is a combination of clarity, fulfilment, and the liberation from worry.
+And while the vast majority of people view this kind of freedom with scepticism, the truth is that it’s within reach.
+At the heart of monetary freedom is a combination of clarity, fulfilment, and the liberation from worry.

 Most Australians are bold, adventurous people.
 Yet many of us have nightmares about spreadsheets and interest rates.
 Isn’t life too short to have your daily thoughts revolving around numbers?